H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 > Figure 2.1.
 The nine-axis GBIM belief structure.
 Every belief in the corpus — from a hospital location to a coal company land holding — is represented with all nine axes, enabling multi-dimensional filtering, routing, and reasoning.

-The axes are described in detail below.

 **`what_axis`** — The propositional content of the belief: what entity exists, what relationship holds, what condition obtains.
 Structured as a typed JSONB object with fields including `type`, `label`, `description`, and `proposition_code`.
 The `proposition_code` is the primary routing key: it determines how the belief is indexed, which RAG paths it is eligible for, and which ethical constraints apply to its retrieval and display.

 **`who_axis`** — The subject or actor of the belief: a named entity, institution, or class.
 For infrastructure and facility beliefs, this is typically the operating institution (a hospital system, a county agency, a federal bureau).
 For the landowner belief layer (Section 2.6.4), this is the canonical corporate or government entity name derived from WV assessor records.
-Individual residential owner names are explicitly excluded from this axis — see Section 2.8.
+Individual residential owner names are explicitly excluded from this axis — see Section 2.9.

 **`where_axis`** — The spatial grounding of the belief: geometry (point, line, polygon), coordinate system, county, ZIP code, and any relevant spatial relationships.
 For parcel-level beliefs, this includes the parcel centroid and county.
 For the landowner belief layer, this is populated from `wv_parcels` geometry joined in `mvw_gbim_landowner_spatial`.